Stravaig-Projects/Stravaig.Extensions.Configuration.Diagnostics/release-notes/wip-release-notes.md

 Date: ???

+**THIS RELEASE CONTAINS BREAKING CHANGES**

 ### Bugs

 ### Features

 ### Miscellaneous

-- #84 Update List-Contributors script
+* #84 Update List-Contributors script
+* #88 Refactor internal structure to support different logging frameworks by creating a new "Core" package, with the specifics for various logging frameworks ultimately residing in various satellite packages.

 ### Dependabot